Endpoint security

 Endpoint security or endpoint protection is an approach to the protection of computer networks that are remotely bridged to client devices.
-The connection of endpoint devices such as laptops, tablets, mobile phones, Internet-of-things devices, and other wireless devices to corporate networks creates attack paths for security threats.
-Endpoint security attempts to ensure that such devices follow a definite level of compliance to standards.
+The connection of endpoint devices such as laptops, tablets, mobile phones, and other wireless devices to corporate networks creates attack paths for security threats.
+Endpoint security attempts to ensure that such devices follow compliance to standards.

-The endpoint security space has evolved during the 2010s away from limited antivirus software and into a more advanced, comprehensive defense.
-This includes next-generation antivirus, threat detection, investigation, and response, device management, data leak protection (DLP), and other considerations to face evolving threats.
+The endpoint security space has evolved since the 2010s away from limited antivirus software and into more advanced, comprehensive defenses.
+This includes next-generation antivirus, threat detection, investigation, and response, device management, data loss prevention (DLP), patch management, and other considerations to face evolving threats.

+While network security focuses on protecting data in transit and safeguarding the communication channels between systems, endpoint security protects the devices that connect to those networks.
+Network security measures - such as firewalls, intrusion prevention systems, and virtual private networks (VPNs) - defend the network perimeter and data flow.
+Endpoint security, in contrast, involves securing individual devices through tools like antivirus or endpoint detection and response (EDR), encryption, and device management.

 Corporate network security

 Endpoint security management is a software approach that helps to identify and manage the users' computer and data access over a corporate network.
 This allows the network administrator to restrict the use of sensitive data as well as certain website access to specific users, to maintain, and comply with the organization's policies and standards.
 The components involved in aligning the endpoint security management systems include a virtual private network (VPN) client, an operating system and an updated endpoint agent.
 Computer devices that are not in compliance with the organization's policy are provisioned with limited access to a virtual LAN.
 Encrypting data on endpoints, and removable storage devices help to protect against data leaks.